- Purpose and Applicability

 - What is the anticipated time commitment for the subject?

 Relationship to the rest of the consent form/materials.
 A Key Information section may appropriately include a summary of relevant pieces of information that are then explained in greater detail later in the consent form or process.
 However, information that is fully described in the Key Information section does not need to be repeated later in the form or process.
 Similarly, if the Key Information section includes any of the elements of consent described in the WORKSHEET Consent Requirements and Waivers, those elements do not need to be repeated later in the form or consent process.
-See the document, EXAMPLES Key Information).
+See the document, EXAMPLE Key Information).

 Structure and presentation